 Generally speaking, SVRs are not good.
 It is very rare for them to work out as the best rate available to you, and even if they are, the rate will change at some point.
 Wo when you reach the end of the introductory period and your lender sends you a range of rates to switch to, you will see how much you could save against the SVR.
 This makes product transfers look very tempting.

 With your existing lender, all you need to do for a remortgage is agree to some new terms and the work is done.
-No additional checks, no broker fees or solicitors.
+No additional checks, no broker fees and you will not need a solicitor to complete your remortgage.

 What are the disadvantages of a remortgage with the same lender?